 Climate justice also means health and social justice.
-For example, the COVID-19 IN EUROPE pandemic is not just a health crisis, but also an environmental crisis, as it originates ं LOWER from the destruction of biodiversity and nature, and our current capitalist economic ACCESS model.
-In turn, the climate crisis poses a number of health risks, for example by TO BASIC SERVICES raising the number of premature deaths through extreme weather events such as heatwaves.
-The climate crisis affects different people differently, often based CHOOSIN on factors like their location, economic status, age, (dis)ability, and structural discrimination they face because of e.g. their race, gender, and sexual orientation.
+For example, the COVID-19 pandemic is not just a health crisis, but also an environmental crisis, as it originates from the destruction of biodiversity and nature, and our current capitalist economic model.
+In turn, the climate crisis poses a number of health risks, for example by raising the number of premature deaths through extreme weather events such as heatwaves.
+The climate crisis affects different people differently, often based on factors like their location, economic status, age, (dis)ability, and structural discrimination they face because of e.g. their race, gender, and sexual orientation.
 That is why an intersectional approach plays a crucial role.
 The social aspect must be acknowledged and addressed in EU policies if we want to achieve a just Green Deal for Europe that leaves no one behind.

-- Ensure that everyone has an adequate standard of living. . - Provide accessible healthcare to everyone. • - Ensure that vaccines are accessible and fairly distributed to everyone. • - Ensure that everyone has decent work and a sufficient salary, as well as healthy, safe, and fair working . conditions. - Fairly compensate all care work, both at home and in society. . - Introduce minimum and maximum wages to decrease economic inequality and overconsumption. - inclusion. - Ban all animal testing. - Support and encourage companies to integrate gender equality measures, and ensure there is no discrimination towards minorities in the public employment process.
+- Ensure that everyone has an adequate standard of living. - Provide accessible healthcare to everyone. - Ensure that vaccines are accessible and fairly distributed to everyone. . - conditions. - Fairly compensate all care work, both at home and in society. • - inclusion. - Ban all animal testing. . - discrimination towards minorities in the public employment process.

-- Provide decent working conditions and salaries, as well as health insurance for their employees. - . mental health can be openly discussed. - Show solidarity with, and support, those in need. - Break down stereotypes and stop producing gendered products. . - Stop deceiving marketing strategies, including greenwashing\ and pink washing\.
+- Provide decent working conditions and salaries, as well as health insurance for their employees. - . mental health can be openly discussed. - Show solidarity with, and support, those in need. - Break down stereotypes and stop producing gendered products. - Stop deceiving marketing strategies, including greenwashing and pink washing.

 - Empower people to speak up and provide help to vulnerable groups and individuals in the community without stigma and judgment.
-Share resources with less privileged communities. - Help ensure all identities and occupations are treated with respect and dignity. . - Establish strong and trustful unions that protect workers' rights. - Raise awareness on climate justice.
+Share resources with less privileged communities. - Create an environment of solidarity, inclusiveness, and care to increase resilience in the community. - Help ensure all identities and occupations are treated with respect and dignity. . - Establish strong and trustful unions that protect workers' rights. - Raise awareness on climate justice.